BY: T. Franklin Murphy | March 2018

 "The hurt should take action to create safety and escape further violence, no matter what the actor’s history.
 The dastardly actions, although influenced by a host of causes, are not excusable."

-We can’t afford to wait for larger social movements to make changes.
+We can’t afford to wait for larger social movements to make these necessary changes.
 We need to be involved.
 We must be informed and active.
 We must be the difference.
 Flourishing Life is more than personal success, personal peace, and personal growth.
 Flourishing life is a worldwide project, putting our communities, our nations, and the world on a positive trajectory of betterment.

 Flourishing Life Society Website search: